davewsmith/play/dockerized-flask-celery/NOTES.md

-  x Work up a clean way of dockerizing a Celery worker for a Flask app x (Optional) dockerize the Flask app x Hooking up a database
+  x Work up a clean way of dockerizing a Celery worker for a Flask app x (Optional) dockerize the Flask app x Hooking up a database x Work out the dance moves for migrations
-  * Work out the dance moves for migrations
+  * Work out the dance moves for iterating on CSS

 ## Non-Goals